kaffeskogen/requirejs/README.md

 InputManager.DEFAULT_STATE
 ```

-Include the module at the top of your main-file.
+Include the module at the top of your main.js-file.
 ```javascript
 require(['InputManager'], function(InputManager) {
   ...